Barbarians (2020 TV series): Production and background

-The shooting took place in Budapest from August 12 to November 30, 2019.
+The shooting took place in Budapest from 12 August to 30 November 2019.
 The series was produced by the German Gaumont GmbH, a subsidiary of the French Gaumont (producers Sabine de Mardt, Andreas Bareiss, and Ranier Marquass.)

 Christian Stassinger was in charge of the camera.
 Esther Walz was responsible for costume design, Thomas Stammer for the production design and Iris Baumuller for the casting.
 The first four episodes were staged by Austrian director Barbara Eder, and the final two episodes directed by Irishman Steve St. Leger, who had also worked on Vikings.

 During the production, the makers of the television series took advice from historians.

 At the start of the series, Netflix advertised in Bielefeld with the text Nobody conquers the Teutoburg Forest.
 This is an allusion to the chants by DSC Arminia Bielefeld.
-Arminus is the namesake of the football club.
+Hermann is the namesake of the football club.

 Reception

 Thomas Grueter judged in the science portal Spektrum that the overall impression of the series remains ambivalent.
 "It vividly shows the two irreconcilable cultures.
 The Latin dialogues of the Romans are a highlight.
 Costumes, props and buildings were very well done, the equipment of the Roman legionaries corresponded to historical reality, and the Germanic longhouses looked amazingly authentic.
 Despite some weaknesses, the series is exciting and worth seeing if you don't make too many demands on the historical accuracy of the plot."

 For Forbes, film historian Sheena Scott rated Barbarians as "an excellent series that reveals a key historical event in Europe through a gripping tale of love, friendship, betrayal and revenge" and praised the "excellent production design, great performances, especially the main trio Jeanne Goursaud, David Schütter and Laurence Rupp, and the wonderful cinematography of the series."

 Journalist Andreas Fischer of the Weser-Kurier remarked that the "biggest dilemma was the supposed historicity of the series.
 In the cloak of a history lesson, this half-knowledge spreads, the historical background is reduced to a few key facts and only serves as a legitimization for the German variant of the mixture of love, violence and Norse mythology that has been in fashion since Game of Thrones and Vikings.

 The expectation that paid streaming services like Netflix have to stand out from the evening entertainment program is not fulfilled for the journalist Ambros Waibel from the newspaper Taz with Barbarians.
 The series remains, "apart from a bit of clean nudity here and a few dirty beheadings there, stuck in a Germany as a 'Terra X'-Rubbish and is therefore as superfluous as a Suebian knot."
 Waibel sees the entertainment aspect neglected and instead cites a "contemporary sword-and-sandal film" as a reference point in the genre of The Eagle.'